-With a baseline of zero, we leveraged our 2024 purchase target to determine our 2025 target, which is set forth below.
+With a baseline of zero, we leveraged our 2024 purchase target to determine our 2025-~~2027~~ targets, which ~~are-is~~ set forth [in the following table below](#).
 Loan counts only include purchase-money originations for owner-occupied properties.

 Projected volume does not consider potential market reactions to changes in the interest-rate environment or other market disruption.
 It also does not factor in the possibility of slower-than-expected adoption of our products or product enhancements.
 Lenders' business priorities and the complexities of their internal processes affect the rate of adopting new or updated mortgage offerings, even when lenders understand the value of offerings and are anxious to incorporate them into their businesses.